How to Mix Saltwater for Aquarium

 Wash the saltwater container under running water.
 Do not use chemicals to rinse the container.
 They can harm the inhabitants of your aquarium.
 After cleaning, put the box next to the aquarium so that it is easier to fill the aquarium with ready-made water.

 Fill the container with water.
 You need to know how much water you need to prepare for the aquarium, and you can calculate its volume.
-Fill the container with tap water, reverse osmosis water, or deionized water to the required amount.
+Fill the box with tap water, reverse osmosis water, or deionized water to the required amount.

 Make sure that the water heater is set to the same temperature as in your aquarium.
 For marine aquariums with fish only, the water temperature should be within 71.6 and 79.7 F, and for reef aquariums, 75.2 F to 77.9 F.

 Add aquarium sea salt to the water.
 Now that you have created a water circulation in the tank for preparing the salt solution, you can add dry aquarium salt to it.
-It is very important to read the instructions on the packaging of the salt used in advance.
+It is essential to read the instructions on the packaging of the salt used in advance.
 Slowly add the measured amount of salt to the water and stir it.

 Be sure to read the instructions from the salt manufacturer.
 From them, you will learn how many parts of salt should be added to each liter of water.
 At the same time, you should get a water density of about 8.5 lb/gal, or salinity of 35 ppm.

 Leave the water for a day to settle.
-Before you pour the salt solution into the aquarium, let it settle for at least 24 hours.
+Before you pour the salt solution into the aquarium, let it pay for at least 24 hours.
 This will guarantee the remaining salt is dissolved and will achieve an equilibrium saturation of water with oxygen and carbon dioxide from the air.

-Leave the pump running in the tank so that the water is properly saturated with air.
+Leave the pump running in the tank so that the water is adequately saturated with air.
 This will ensure that it is evenly saturated with oxygen and carbon dioxide.
 Leave the thermometer in the cooking container, too.

 Stage 3.
 Check the water salinity parameters

 Check the density of the prepared water.
 After the salt solution has settled for at least a day, recheck its density.
 This is important for detecting and correcting possible deviations in water parameters.
-Make sure that the density of saltwater is within the optimal range.
+Make sure that the frequency of saltwater is within the optimal range.
 Add more salt if this indicator is too low, or more water if it is too high.

 Check the water temperature in the aquarium again.
 Just as proper salt concentration is important for the well-being of your fish, so is water temperature.
 After checking and adjusting the density of the water, check its temperature.
 It must correspond to the temperature of the water in your aquarium.